laravel/docs/queues.md

 <a name="queueing-closures"></a>
 ## Queueing Closures

-Instead of dispatching a job class to the queue, you may also dispatch a Closure.
+Instead of dispatching a job class to the queue, you may also dispatch a closure.
 This is great for quick, simple tasks that need to be executed outside of the current request cycle.
-When dispatching Closures to the queue, the Closure's code contents is cryptographically signed so it can not be modified in transit:
+When dispatching closures to the queue, the closure's code contents is cryptographically signed so it can not be modified in transit:

     $podcast = App\Podcast::find(1);